cristianosigm/shopping-cart/README.md

 them, ensuring that we do not retain old carts that have no chance of being sold.

 Another possibility is to consider Prospect Carts as a different domain, and handle them in a separate microservice.
-This would allow us handling infrastructure settings differently for Customers and Prospects, giving us flexibility to steer our solution according to marketing data, while keeping Customer Carts faster and more stable in the long term.
+This would allow handling infrastructure settings differently for Customers and Prospects, giving us flexibility to steer our solution according to marketing data, while keeping Customer Carts faster and more stable in the long term.

 ![use_case.png](doc/use_case.png)